This page picks up after the story of The First Popemobile, used by Pope Paul VI in Bombay, 1964.

 An unusual touch for a popemobile, is John Paul II's large coat of arms on the doors, featuring a "Marian Cross" (with "M" representing the Virgin Mary.)

-Gone were the days of popes riding in open vehicles such as a Toyota Land Cruiser, seen in use by Paul VI in St. Peter's square in 1976.(8) This Land Cruiser, also in the Vatican Museum, is often referred to as the first of the white "Jeep-type" popemobiles, but readers of CJ3B.info know that in fact the first was actually a Jeep, a decade earlier in India.
+Gone were the days of popes riding in open vehicles such as a Toyota Land Cruiser, seen in use by Paul VI in St. Peter's square in 1976.(9) This Land Cruiser, also in the Vatican Museum, is often referred to as the first of the "Jeep-type" popemobiles, but readers of CJ3B.info know that in fact the first two were actually Jeeps, a decade earlier.

 Pope Francis is often seen in an open Mercedes G500 Cabriolet.
 "SCV" on the license plate is an abbreviation of the Latin name for Vatican City, Status Civitatis Vaticanae.

 A new jeepney-inspired popemobile was one of several locally-built vehicles used on Pope Francis' January 2015 visit to the Philippines.
 Six million people saw him arrive to celebrate Mass in a Manila park, in this popemobile built on a brand-new jeepney chassis with a diesel engine and five-speed manual transmission.
-It carried the papal coat of arms on the hood and sides, but surprisingly also had on its roof a large advertisement for the manufacturer, the security and armored vehicle company ECTK.
-(12) Photo courtesy AFP.
+It carried the papal coat of arms on the hood and sides, but surprisingly also had on its roof a large advertisement for the armored vehicle manufacturer, ECTK.
+(13) Photo courtesy AFP.

 Thanks to Federico Cavedo, and to the photographers. -- Derek Redmond